CodehubPriyanshu/RAG-Chatbot/README.md

 This version is specifically optimized for deployment on Streamlit Cloud:

-- **No PyTorch Dependencies**: Removed all PyTorch-related packages that are incompatible with Streamlit Cloud
+- **PyTorch CPU-only**: Uses PyTorch CPU builds for compatibility
-- **ONNX Runtime**: Uses pure Python ONNX runtime for model inference
+- **Standard SentenceTransformer**: Uses standard models that work on Streamlit Cloud
 - **Pure Python Implementation**: All computations use NumPy instead of specialized libraries
 - **Minimal Dependencies**: Only essential packages that work on Streamlit Cloud